WavyWalk/front-model/README.md

 The good ol' Models on the front-end is nowadays almost forgotten and unused, we're passing some weekly typed non consistent objects back and forth, we're using some generic stores.
 Let's get to the roots!
 Adding models to your React apps makes so many things easier.
 Combine them with some state management lib, or just use some self written event dispatcher, and you'll feel the difference.
+#How
+npm i front-model

+or include in package.json
 # Basic example
 ```typescript
 import {BaseModel, Property, HasMany, HasOne, Route} from "FrontModel"